About the Artist

 1947:

 Gottlieb writes a statement for the article, “The Ides of Art: The Attitudes of 10 Artists on their Art and Contemporaneousness” in The Tiger’s Eye, December.
 The final paragraph reads, “The role of the artist, of course, has always been that of image-maker.
 Different times require different images.
-Today when our aspirations have been reduced to a desperate attempt to escape from evil, and times are out of joint, our obsessive, subterranean and pictographic images are the expression of the neurosis which is our reality.
+Today when our aspirations have been reduced to a desperate attempt to escape from evil, and times are out of joint, our obsessive, subterranean, and pictographic images are the expression of the neurosis that is our reality.
 To my mind certain so-called abstraction is not abstraction at all.
 On the contrary, it is the realism of our time.”

 Adolph Gottlieb sailing in Provincetown, c. late 1940s.